dart-lang/language/working/augmentation-libraries/feature-specification.md

 identifier `augment`.
 We add `augment` as a built-in identifier as a language versioned change, to avoid breaking pre-feature code.

-*D* augments a declaration *I* with the same name and in the same context as *D*.
-There may be multiple augmentations in the context of *D*.
+*D* augments a declaration *I* with the same name and in the same augmentation context as *D*.
+There may be multiple augmentations in the augmentation context of *D*.
 More precisely, *I* is the declaration before *D* and after every other declaration before *D*.

 It's a **compile-time error** if there is no matching declaration *I*. *In other words, it's an error to have a declaration marked `augment` with no declaration